FuriousFire05/rubix-cube-solver/README.md

 The cube uses object-oriented principles to represent pieces, faces, and rotations.
 The goal is to eventually solve a scrambled cube algorithmically!

+This project is being built from scratch, hence might have limited features I am trying my best to reduce the number of bugs

+🤗
 ---

 ## 📂 Project Structure